 I modified an existing Photoshop mockup template of mine and turned it into this 6-panel-digipak set which opens up on both sides to reveal the three discs.
 This time around the majority of my time went into the three disc labels, which were pretty much work, but also a lot of fun.
-Disc 1 is an edited version of the widely known Indian-head test pattern, which Bethesda features so prominently within their game.
-I designed the remaining two discs in the same art style, so that in the end they would form a matching set.
+Disc 1 (#2) is an edited version of the widely known Indian-head test pattern, which Bethesda features so prominently within their game.
+I designed the remaining two discs in the same art style, so that in the end they would form a matching set (#2 to #4).

-The front cover (click here for full size) wasn’t a piece of cake either.
+The front cover (#1) wasn’t a piece of cake either.
 I wanted the dog to be on the front, gazing into the distance and waiting for the player to come back into their cozy garage home.
 Yet this meant I had to cut him out, move him further away from the garage door and also resize him, so that his eyes would still focus on the player character in the distance.
 To achieve all of this a lot of repainting and retouching was necessary.
 But the end result – as so often – was worth all the effort.

 Recently a fellow cover designer encouraged me to come up with similar customs for the whole Fallout series.
 I wasn’t so sure about Mark Morgan’s soundtracks for the first two Fallout‘s, since those were entirely different games and the art design and even more so the available source material was fairly limited.
 But Fallout 3 and also Fallout: New Vegas were definitely worth a try, especially since I enjoyed working on Fallout 4 so much, the CD labels in particular.